ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 enables batch-processing and loading of the data into the GUI.

 The folder structure required is the same as for our previously published software called `Cell-ACDC`_, therefore we recommend starting from there.
+See here for a detailed description of the folder structure `Cell-ACDC folder structure`_.

 2. Segment objects of interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~